Buddhism in Kerala: Buddha Statues in Kerala

-Buddhist statues are believed to have been destroyed or Hinduized during the Hindu rule.
+Buddhist statues are believed to have been destroyed or Hinduized under later Hindu rulers.
 But rare Buddha statues have been found intact.
 They are mainly found at Mavelikkara, Maruthur, Kulangara, Karumadi, Bharanikkavu, Kunnathoor and Pallikkal in Kollam district.

 The statue in the Pallikkal Temple was headless.
 Today it is preserved in a museum in Thiruvananthapuram.
 The head is made of a similar stone and assembled.
 The statue of Mavelikkara was found in a field near the Kandiyur Shiva Temple.
 According to the historian S. N. Sadasivan, Until A.D.
 450, it was the main deity in the Kandiyur Shiva Temple.
 All the statues are carved in stone.
 They are all in the form of yogasana, is 2–3 feet long from the feet to the turban.
 Most of the statues are said to be seated in a lotus position in meditation.
 Anthropology records that the statue at Maruthur Kulangara is the oldest of its kind.
 It was built in the 7th century.
 It was found in a pond near the temple.
 The black meditative statue found near Thottappilly in Ambalapuzha is called Karumadikuttan.
 The Buddha statue found near the guest house at Mavelikkara is placed on the public road near the Sri Krishnaswamy Temple.
 The Buddha statue received from Bharanikawa dates back to AD.
 9 century.
 P. C. Alexander and S. N.Sathasivan are the two historians who have written extensively about Buddhism in Kerala.
 According to them, these Buddha statues were made in the Anuradhapura style.

 Cultural significance

-The influence of Buddhism in Kerala culture is huge.
-Style of calling Schools by Ezhuthu Palli and Pallikoodam are under the influence of Buddhism.
+The influence of Buddhism in Kerala culture is significant.
+Ezhuthu Palli and Pallikoodam schools were historically under the influence of Buddhism.
 Until the end of the 18th century, the word 'Namostu Jinatam' (Namotu Chinatam) was used in the beginning of education training in Kerala in praise of the Buddha.
 Meaning a prayer to Jinan or Buddha.
 At that time, the entire text of Kerala was called Nanam Manam.
 It is an abbreviation of the Pali verse Naanam, Monam, Ettanam, Thuvanam, Jeenam, Ennanam, Thanam and Ummanam.
 These are the eight noble ways: the right perspective, the right goal, the right speech, the right action, the right way of life, the right focus, the right concentration, and the right effort.